 If you would like to find one of these elegant styles of lace tablecloths, try these retailers:

-- The Lace Outlet- Here you can find several types of rose and floral lace as well as Chantilly lace.
+- Heritage Lace- Here you can find several types of rose and floral lace as well as other styles.

 - Battenburg Lace- As the name implies, you can find Battenburg lace, Irish Rose lace and cutwork lace.

 - Harrington Fabric and Lace- This UK retailer ships worldwide and offers a large selection of lace fabric that could be used to make a tablecloth.
 Here you can find different styles of Nottingham lace and Chantilly lace.

 Fibers and Fabrics Used for Lace

 There are several fibers that are used to make lace.
 The traditional ones include silk, and cotton.
 Laces evolved over the centuries and so did the choices of fibers used to make it.
 These fabrics now include cotton-blends, polyesters and other synthetic fibers.
 Any of these fibers can be used to create lace for tablecloths.

 In addition to traditional laces, there are quite a few modern and theme laces that are used to create fun novelty tablecloths.

 Modern looms allow great diversity in the manufacturing of laces as well as the freedom to create novelty laces, all thanks to the introduction of computer technology with the lace-making manufacturing industry.